 Keith Clarke, Homeowner

 Wondering ‘how much RHI will I get’?
 Use our free RHI calculator to find out how much Domestic RHI payments you could receive and the anticipated ground source heat pump cost for a Kensa heat pump system.

-RHI Domestic (FS) V5 Fact Sheet Version 5
+RHI Domestic (FS) V6 Fact Sheet Version 6

-Case study: Llanishen House Formerly a Medieval inn, Llanishen House situated in the Monmouthshire countryside has two Kensa ground source heat pumps installed; a 24kW Twin in the expertly renovated main house; and a 9kW Evo for the soon-to-be converted granary.
-The first heat pump system uses coiled slinky pipes, whilst the second uses boreholes to…
+Ground Source Review: Llanishen House.
+Formerly a Medieval inn, Llanishen House situated in the Monmouthshire countryside has two Kensa ground source heat pumps installed; a 24kW Twin in the expertly renovated main house; and a 9kW Evo for the soon-to-be converted granary.
+The first heat pump system uses coiled slinky pipes, whilst the second uses boreholes…

-Case study: Long Crook, Craigellachie Derry Young built a stunning five bedroom property in the picturesque Scottish Highlands featuring a 21kW Kensa Hybrid ground source heat pump with solar thermal to provide 100% of the property’s heating and hot water needs.
+Ground Source Review: Long Crook, Craigellachie.
+Derry Young built a stunning five bedroom property in the picturesque Scottish Highlands featuring a 21kW Kensa Hybrid ground source heat pump with solar thermal to provide 100% of the property’s heating and hot water needs.

-Case study: Wanstead, Eco House This eco project proves that even in the city you can have your own green haven.
+Ground Source Review: Wanstead, Eco House.
+This eco project proves that even in the city you can have your own green haven.
 Architect Jason Harris was looking for a renewable heating system to complement an innovative eco home he was building in East London.
-Land area was restricted due to the urban nature of the site,…
+Land area was restricted due to the urban nature of the…